Cheap Things To Do In NYC.

-Located near the entrance to the free Staten Island Ferry you will find Battery Park.
-It is another large city park with paths and many statues and memorials.
+This is another large city park with paths, many statues and memorials.
 A visit to Battery Park will also give you a good view of the Statue of Liberty!
 Don’t forget to hop on the free Staten Island Ferry while you are there!

 Famous NYC Landmarks

-6. Take the Staten Island Ferry to Statue of Liberty
+6. Take the Staten Island Ferry to View The Statue of Liberty

 You may not be able to go visit the Statue of Liberty for free, but you can get a free boat ride that will take you right past Lady Liberty.

 7. Visit Grand Central Station

 It only takes a few minutes to pop in and visit Grand Central Station, but it is WORTH it!
-The architecture of the building is absolutely breathtaking!
+The architecture of this building is absolutely breathtaking!
 I loved ever minute we spent inside.